nozomunakanishi/nozomunakanishi/README.md

-Hello, my name is Nozomu 👋
+# Hi!
+My name is Nozomu 👋

 I started a new journey into the universe of data by completing my MSc in Data Analytics.
 Now I’m building projects to help data find its voice.